aetheric-oss/se-services/docs/conops.md

 ### 7.2.6 Legal

-Handle suits against the Arrow Services.
+Handle lawsuits against the Arrow Services.
 Crisis management, prevention.
 Adherence to local civil aviation laws.
 Submission of appropriate paperwork.

 ### 7.2.7 Public Relations

 Design, advertising, community outreach, rider surveys.

 ## 7.3 Technical Impacts

-### 7.3.1 A New Economy
+### 7.3.1 Economy

 eVTOL aircraft herald a wave of new jobs and economic opportunities.
 Among which are big ticket items like research, manufacturing, software development, materials testing, certification, maintenance, repair, and functional vertiport design.

 Economic opportunity may ripple outwards from vertiports.
 They may be epicenters of new development, including housing, business, recreation, and dining.
-The private vertiport may become an apartment complex amenity or an employment perk.
+Private vertiports may be an apartment complex amenity or an employment perk.
 A vertiport may be collectively owned and maintained by surrounding repair shops or mall tenants.

 Urban drone delivery operations, which will cooperate with VTOL aircraft on the same network, will enable new logistics and last-mile transport businesses.